raduchiriac/boilerplate4meteor/README.md

 ## Personal boilerplate for my Meteor apps

-> Work in progress...
+> Since this is still a work in progress, check a
-> Probably this is a better boilerplate
+> probably a better looking boilerplate here: [https://github.com/Differential/meteor-boilerplate](https://github.com/Differential/meteor-boilerplate)

 You'd maybe start by doing